 Note: Loans are not transferable from one person to another.

-All interlibrary loans must be returned to the Kresge Library Circulation Desk.
+All interlibrary loans must be returned to the Kresge Library Service Desk.

 ILL materials must never be returned through the Library's book drops.